scraed/CharacteristicGuidanceWebUI/README.md

 # Characteristic Guidance Web UI (enhanced sampling for high CFG scale)

 ## About
 Characteristic Guidance Web UI is an extension of for the Stable Diffusion web UI (AUTOMATIC1111).
 It offers a theory-backed guidance sampling method with improved sample and control quality at high CFG scale (10-30).
+Official implementation of [Arxiv 2312.07586](https://arxiv.org/abs/2312.07586).

 ## Features
 Characteristic guidance offers improved sample generation and control at high CFG scale.
 Try characteristic guidance for